FindHotel/auto-snapshot/README.md

 . .env/bin/activate
 ```

-# Local test suite

-To run the test suite go to directory `lambda` and run:
+To run the test suite:

 ```
 make test
 ```

-# Deployment to AWS
+# Deployment

 You can make a test deployment to AWS using: